 - Service as a magistrate (however, you cannot serve as a magistrate and private investigator simultaneously)

-If you meet these qualifications, submit an application to the Secretary of State.
-As of June 2016, the license fee was $150.
+If you meet these qualifications, submit an application to the SOS.
+As of June 2022, the fee for a West Virginia resident individual license was $150.

 Process servers work for the courts to file legal papers and serve documents to parties involved in a lawsuit.
 Process servers in West Virginia must be 18 years of age and authorized by their county court.
 To get started working as a process server, contact your local court.

 If you wish to work as a bail bond enforcer, it will be advantageous for you to understand the criminal justice system and human behavior.
 To gain this knowledge, you should consider obtaining a two- or four-year degree in criminal justice.
 An associate degree or certificate in criminal justice can complement any other investigative or bail enforcement training that you may already possess.
 A criminal justice degree program can enhance your knowledge of the legal system and help improve your critical thinking and decision-making skills.
 Possessing such a degree may also show your employers that you are serious about your career.
 Listed below are a few schools in West Virginia with criminal justice-related programs in West Virginia.

 2001 Union Carbide Dr